Healthy Homes Assessment Glengarry

 Glengarry Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Glengarry and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required in all Glengarry and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be applied to their rental properties.
+• Property managers and landlords are required to keep records to demonstrate compliance with each Healthy Homes Standards that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers should ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Private landlords and property managers should ensure their rental properties conform to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2023

-• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes